 The CDC recommends good-sense tips to prevent the spread of the disease: Avoid close contact with other individuals (hold conversations from a distance of at least 6 feet), and stay home when you are sick.
 Cough or sneeze into a tissue, then safely discard.
 Avoid touching your eyes, nose, and mouth while in public places.
 Wear a homemade cloth facemask to prevent the spread of respiratory droplets in public.16 Clean and disinfect objects that are touched frequently (such as shopping carts and public transportation surfaces) with an alcohol-based disinfectant spray or wipe.11 Practice social distancing, especially in poorly ventilated spaces.14

 Do facemasks protect against the spread of the virus?
 If so, which type of mask is best?

-After much debate, the CDC recommends that everyone – even those who appear healthy – wear a homemade cloth facemask when leaving the house.16 Cloth facemasks are not guaranteed to shield you from infection, but they help prevent the spread of respiratory droplets from your mouth and nose to reduce the chances of transmitting the illness to others if you are infected but asymptomatic.
+The CDC recommends that everyone – even those who appear healthy – wear a cloth facemask when leaving the house.16 Cloth facemasks are not guaranteed to shield you from infection, but they help prevent the spread of respiratory droplets from your mouth and nose to reduce the chances of transmitting the illness to others if you are infected but asymptomatic.
 The most effective masks for those who are sick with COVID-19 (or caring for someone who is sick) are N95 masks, which block 95% of small particles.8 The CDC has urged those who are healthy not to buy N95 masks, since stockpiling has created a critical shortage for healthcare professionals.

 Does washing hands with soap and water help?
 Is antibacterial necessary?

 Yes, washing your hands with soap and water for at least 20 seconds is a sound preventative measure, and should especially be done before eating, handling food, or touching your face.
 Here is a helpful guide to how to properly wash your hands.19 If you cannot wash your hands, use a hand sanitizer with a content of at least 60% alcohol.11